-- 1. You receive a positive study advice if you: - a. passed the propaedeutic exam (with a study load of 60 credits) at the end of your first year of enrolment, or:
+- 1. You receive a positive study advice if you: - a. passed the propaedeutic exam (with a study load of 60 credits) at the end of your first year of enrolment, or: - b. obtained at least 50 credits in the propaedeutic phase at the end of your first year of enrolment.
+You must also have met the qualitative criterion.
+This is the case if the following educational units were passed: non applicable.
+If you were granted an exemption for one or more educational units in the propaedeutic phase, the credits granted count towards the standard of 50 credits.

-- b. obtained at least 50 credits in the propaedeutic phase at the end of your first year of enrolment.
-If you were granted an exemption for one or more study units in the propaedeutic phase, the credits granted count towards the standard of 50 credits. - 2.
-If you received a positive study advice, you may continue your studies.
+2. If you received a positive study advice, you may continue your studies.